Rapfff/jajapy/docs/source/tuto.rst

 .. code-block:: python

+	# We generate 1000 sequences of 10 observations
 	training_set = original_model.generateSet(set_size=1000, param=10)

 *(optional)* This Set can be saved into a text file and then loaded as follow: